didlix/racheljgraves.co.uk/cv.markdown

 ### Development Skills

-I have 13 years experience working with a variety of object-oriented programming languages (most recently Ruby) and with a number of frameworks and content management systems (Ruby on Rails, Sinatra, Padrino and Middleman).
+I have 13 years experience working with a variety of object-oriented programming languages (Ruby, PHP) and with a number of frameworks and content management systems (Ruby on Rails, Sinatra, Padrino, Middleman, Drupal).
 I am also proficient in HTML and CSS.

 ### Tools and Processes